tingyisu/Transcription-Translation-Calculator/README.md

 3. Once the file has downloaded onto your computer, simply click on it.
 Enjoy!
 If you encounter any problems, feel free to contact me.

-The .java files are in the src folder of this repository.
+The .java files used to create the .jar files are in the src folder of this repository.